oskar-j/awesome-auto-ml/README.md

 * [PocketFlow](https://github.com/Tencent/PocketFlow) - An Automatic Model Compression (AutoMC) framework for developing smaller and faster AI applications. https://pocketflow.github.io

+* [Ray](https://github.com/ray-project/ray) - A fast and simple framework for building and running distributed applications.
+Ray is packaged with RLlib, a scalable reinforcement learning library, and Tune, a scalable hyperparameter tuning library. https://ray.readthedocs.io/en/latest/

 <sup>1</sup>*Warning: auto-sklearn seems to be unstable at the moment - Travis build is failing and lot of unresolved issues (>100)*